mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/pipelines.md

 weight: 33
 description: "Describes how to set up pipelines in the Developer Portal"
 tags: ["Deploy","App","Developer Portal", "CI/CD"]
+status: "Public Beta"
 temp notes: "add tooltips and icons, more context around Variables, confirm name for the pipeline's Details page"
 ---

 ## 1 Introduction

-From the **Pipelines** page, you can set up deployment pipelines for your app.
+From the **Pipelines** page, you can set up automated deployment pipelines for your app.
+Once you have designed and activated a pipeline, you can use it for automated, zero-click deployments that run according to the trigger that you have associated with it.

 To access the **Pipelines** page, open your app in the Developer Portal.
 Then select **Pipelines** in the navigation pane.